khiron/dBGAlignSlides/u6612992_BIOL8706_presentation.md

 # The problem space

-Recall: Sequence alignment is sensitive to
+Sequence alignment is sensitive to
 - The **length** of sequences to be aligned
 - The **number** of sequences to be aligned
 - the “ Chicken and Egg ” problem